bao-project/bao-docs/source/requirements/writing_requirements.rst

 In :ref:`DLR` we again use a modified UID.
 In DLR the UIDs take the form of:
 DLR_<COMPONENT>_XXX.
 Where DLR identifies the DLR document. <COMPONENT>
 identifies the system component which the requirement targets.
-Currently Bao has DLR for the following components (componente → Abreviation used in UID):
+Currently Bao has DLR for the following components (component → Abbreviation used in UID):
 Tool→ TOOL, Partitioner→ PART, VMM Static→ VMMSTATIC.